Nazi concentration camps: World War II

 At the end of August 1939, prisoners of Flossenbürg, Sachsenhausen, and other concentration camps were murdered as part of false flag attacks staged by Germany to justify the invasion of Poland.
 During the war, the camps became increasingly brutal and lethal due to the plans of the Nazi leadership: most victims died in the second half of the war.
 Five new camps were opened between the start of the war and the end of 1941: Neuengamme (early 1940), outside of Hamburg; Auschwitz (June 1940), which initially operated as a concentration camp for Polish resistance activists; Gross-Rosen (May 1941) in Silesia; and Natzweiler (May 1941) in territory annexed from France.
 The first satellite camps were also established, administratively subordinated to one of the main camps.
-The number of prisoners tripled from 21,000 in August 1939 to around 70,000 to 80,000 in early 1942.
+The number of prisoners tripled from 21,000 in August 1939 to about 70,000 to 80,000 in early 1942.
 This expansion was driven by the demand for forced labor and later the invasion of the Soviet Union; new camps were sent up near quarries (Natzweiler and Gross-Rosen) or brickworks (Neuengamme).

 In April 1941, the high command of the SS ordered the murder of ill and exhausted prisoners who could no longer work (especially those deemed racially inferior).
 Victims were selected by camp personnel or traveling doctors, and were removed from the camps to be murdered in euthanasia centers.
-By April 1942, when the operation finished, at least 6,000 and as many as 20,000 people had been killed—the first act of systematic killing in the camp system.
+By April 1942, when the operation finished, at least 6,000 and as many as 20,000 people had been killed – the first act of systematic killing in the camp system.
 Beginning in August 1941, selected Soviet prisoners of war were killed within the concentration camps, usually within a few days of their arrival.
 By mid-1942, when the operation finished, at least 34,000 Soviet prisoners had been murdered.
 At Auschwitz, the SS used Zyklon B to kill Soviet prisoners in improvised gas chambers.